To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Two Years On

 The dataset analysed in the paper was hydrated in 2021.
-Twitter is a dynamic platform, and it is quite common that tweets are being deleted or taken off-line by the author or by the platform.
-Authors may delete the post because of change of opinion or for some other reason.
-The platform usually takes the tweets or users off-line if they are found breaching the code of conduct on Twitter.
-An interesting statistics is the number of tweets deleted since our hydration.
-The choice of selective deletion may reflect the stance sustained over the time.
-For the overall dual-stance cohort, we observed $28\%$ anti-vax tweets went off-line, whereas for pro-vax tweets, the deleted tweets are $20\%$.
-If we look at this statistics in the anti-leaning, balanced, and pro-leaning groups, anti-leaning group has the highest percentage of deleted tweets both anti- and pro-vax tweets, as shown in Fig.\ \ref{fig:tweet-retention}.
-However, the difference between deleted anti-vax and pro-vax tweets is greatest in the pro-leaning group.
+Twitter is a dynamic platform, and it is quite common that tweets are being deleted or taken offline by the author or by the platform.
+Authors may delete the post because they have changed their opinions or for other many reasons.
+The platform usually take tweets or users offline if they are found to be in breach of the code of conduct on Twitter.
+An interesting statistic is the number of tweets deleted since our hydration.
+A user's choice to delete tweets of one stance while retaining tweets of the opposite stance may reflect the fact that one stance has prevailed over the other, as time has gone by.
+To investigate this, we hydrated the same set of tweets again and recorded which tweets had been deleted or taken offline

+For the overall dual-stance cohort, we observed that $28\%$ anti-vax tweets have been taken offline since we first hydrated the dataset, whereas $20\%$ pro-vax tweets were deleted.
+If we look at comparable statistics in the anti-leaning, balanced, and pro-leaning groups, it is found that the anti-leaning group has the highest percentage of deleted tweets (both anti- and pro-vax tweets) as shown in Fig.~\ref{fig:tweet-retention}.
+However, the difference between deleted anti-vax and pro-vax number of tweets is greatest in the pro-leaning group.

-Figure \ref{fig:stance-rehydration} shows the change in user classification in relation to the retained tweets.
+Figure~\ref{fig:stance-rehydration} shows the change in user classification in relation to the retained tweets.
 Lighter circles show the original user classes in terms of fraction of dual-stance users assigned to it, and darker circles show the classification using the retained tweets.
-All classes are shrunk in size, but the majority of the users retained their labels.
+All classes have shrunk in size, but the majority of the users retained their labels.
 Interestingly, among those who retained their original label, $37\%$ of anti-leaning, and $47\%$ each of balanced and pro-leaning users also deleted some of their tweets, but the deletion did not change the relative composition of dual-stance tweets.